Lartsch/FediAct/README.md

 - Find additional layouts/flavours to add identifiers for
 - Support for profiles / card views with no follow button
 - If I find myself to be bored, probably more

 ## Thanks to...
+Feel free to create pull requests for whatever improvements you can make! :)

+## Thanks to...
 @raikasdev because I stole his fix for cross-browser storage API support